Scroll down to continue reading.⬇

 An employer is eligible for the tax credit for qualified wages paid to qualified members of these targeted groups:

-The size of the tax credit depends on the hired person’s target group, the wages paid to that person, and the number of hours that person worked during the first year of employment.
+The size of the tax credit depends on the hired individual’s target group, the wages paid, and the hours worked during their first year of employment.
+The maximum credit for most target groups is $2,400 per eligible employee, with higher amounts available for specific groups, such as up to $9,600 for certain veterans.

-The credit can be higher for members of specific target groups, up to as much as $9,600 for certain veterans.
-Employers aren’t subject to a limit on the number of eligible individuals they can hire.
-If ten individuals qualify, the credit can be ten times the listed amount.
+Employers are not subject to a limit on the number of eligible individuals they can hire, so if ten individuals qualify, the credit can be ten times the listed amount.

 Chapter 10